 Over the years I’ve created sooo much content on New Zealand to share with you, including guides on budgeting for backpacking New Zealand, saving money when travelling New Zealand, all my top tips, and 10 reasons why New Zealand should be your next destination.

 So if you’re planning your Kiwi adventure, head to the link below to uncover all my travel guides!

 Without further ado…

-Treat yourself to views across Queenstown and Lake Wakatipu on this uphill walk to the summit of Te Tapu-nui…
+Treat yourself to views across the city and Lake Wakatipu on this uphill walk in Queenstown to the summit of Te Tapu-nui…

 Time: 60-90 mins each way (depending on how fast you walk, which route you take, and how many photo stops you have – it took me 60 mins up and 60 mins down)